 Initially, BitLocker was introduced in Windows Vista that would only encrypt the root operating system drive.
-With advancement in the technology, Windows Vista BitLocker functionality was extended for encrypting other drives or volumes also.
+With the advancement in the technology, Windows Vista BitLocker functionality was extended for encrypting other drives or volumes also.
 In Windows 7, BitLocker has become BitLocker-To-Go, which has the ability to encrypt data on USB thumb drives and other removable storage devices.

 So whenever you will plug in the USB drive next time to a Windows 7 machine you will be prompted to enter the password to gain access to the drive.
-For easy accessibility you can always have it unlocked on specific machines in the future.
+For easy accessibility, you can always have it unlocked on specific machines in the future.
 You can also use the encrypted drive in Vista and XP.
-Basically, BitLocker-To-Go Reader is a Windows Explorer type navigation utility for showing the content of the drive.
+Basically, BitLocker-To-Go Reader is a Windows Explorer-type navigation utility for showing the content of the drive.

-In Windows XP and Vista, with a BitLocker encrypted drive you will only be able to read and copy files.
+In Windows XP and Vista, with a BitLocker encrypted drive, you will only be able to read and copy files.
 If you need to add files or change them you will need to use a Windows 7 machine.
 This is a great way to easily make sure sensitive data on your USB flash drive is safe.
 So all Windows 7 users, start utilizing this innovative BitLocker-To-Go feature.